 The ruins of Angkor are located amid forests and farmland to the north of the Great Lake (Tonle Sap) and south of the Kulen Hills.
 The temples of the Angkor area number over one thousand, ranging in scale from nondescript piles of brick rubble scattered through rice fields to the magnificent Angkor Wat, said to be the world's largest single religious monument.
 Many of the temples at Angkor have been restored, and together they comprise the most significant site of Khmer architecture.
 Visitor numbers approach two million annually.

 The sister guesthouse of Okay in P.P. is called ‘Hello Paradise’.
 Not wanting to trawl round looking at different places, the $6 room was nice enough so it took little persuasion for us to take the room.
 The guesthouse was located slightly north of the town centre, which was good for us as it was closer to Angkor Wat.
-Normally this wouldn’t be a concern, but we had decided to do our own temple tour by pedal cycle, and being closer to the entrance would be very beneficial at 5am the following day when we would need
+Normally this wouldn’t be a concern, but we had decided to do our own temple tour by pedal cycle, and being closer to the entrance would be very beneficial at 5am the following day when we would need to leave!

 An early night was in order, after arranging with the guesthouse to pick up the bicycles at 5am.
 We ate in a local restaurant outside the town centre and hit the sack, with a big day ahead of us.

-ng as we wanted at each of the sites.
+By cycling, we had no timetable to adhere to, or guide to follow, so we could spend as little or as long as we wanted at each of the sites.
 We wanted to get somewhere nice for sunrise, and had been told that it would be at about 6am when the dawn broke.
 Leaving the guesthouse gave us around an hour to get our tickets, and find somewhere to stop.
 There was a fair bit of traffic on the road to Angkor, mostly tourist tuk tuks and taxis.
 Not many bicycles!
 Our dynamo lights were working a treat along the poorly lit main road, and we found our way to the ticket booth easily.
 After paying $20 (and not even getting a leaflet or map to show for it!), we set off into the night to find our sunrise.

-ap that this must have been Sras Srang; definitely worth a visit for the beautiful sunrise.
+We had planned to go to Ta Prohm to see sunrise, but on the way there we spotted a lake with some large statues of lions.
+We later determined from our map that this must have been Sras Srang; definitely worth a visit for the beautiful sunrise.
 There were quite a few people hanging around, so we figured it would be a good spot to wait.
 As soon as we got off the road, we were bombarded by local children trying to sell us cups of coffee.
 They didn’t seem to understand that it was possible for a westerner not to want coffee in the morning.
 When we said no, they said ‘you buy later’.
 It was only 5.45am - we had the feeling that it was going to be a very long day!

 Top Traveller Tip #13 – If you are visiting Angkor Wat, head to the main Angkor Wat temple at precisely 12:00 noon.
 You should find it very quiet, as most of the organised tour groups are at lunch, and relatively few people are around the site at this time.
 We even managed to get a picture of Sam at the entrance with no one else in the shot!